jnozzi/cocoadev.com/markdown/IBOutlet.md

-Defined in <General/AppKit/General/NSNibDeclarations.h> as
+Defined in <AppKit/NSNibDeclarations.h> as

-#ifndef General/IBOutlet
+#ifndef IBOutlet
-#define General/IBOutlet
+#define IBOutlet
 #endif

-Unlike General/IBAction, which is defined as void, General/IBOutlet's sole purpose is to alert Interface Builder of outlets, and is thus an empty macro that is skipped by the compiler.
+Unlike IBAction, which is defined as void, IBOutlet's sole purpose is to alert Interface Builder of outlets, and is thus an empty macro that is skipped by the compiler.

 ----